Ubudu/IOS-SDK/README.md

   ```

 The namespace value i.e. `ff356b88057340a771e9b072d16278829c67b9a1` in the example above is the namespace UID of the application creatd in the [Back-office manager web interface](https://manager.ubudu.com) of your application.
+When you access the Back-office web interface in the details of the application you created you will find an example of integration with the correct UID for your application.